settlemint/solidity-token-erc20/README.md

     ```shell
     npm install @settlemint/solidity-token-erc20
     ```

-## Running and Deploying Contracts

-This project leverages both Foundry and Hardhat, two powerful Ethereum development environments that provide flexibility and speed.

-### Deploy Contracts & Run Tasks in VSCode
+### Deploy Contracts & Run Tasks in your Integrated IDE

-Using Visual Studio Code (VSCode), you can easily run tasks like building, testing, and deploying your contracts.
+Using SettleMint’s Integrated IDE, you can easily run tasks like compiling, testing, and deploying your contracts.
 Here’s how to get started:

 1. Open the Tasks panel by pressing `Cmd + Shift + P` (Mac) or `Ctrl + Shift + P` (Windows/Linux) or by selecting it from the left menu.
 2. Select the desired task from the list.
 Available tasks include:

-   - **Foundry - Build**: Builds the Foundry contracts.
+   - **Foundry - Compile**: Compiles the Foundry contracts.
-   - **Hardhat - Build**: Builds the Hardhat contracts.
+   - **Hardhat - Compile**: Compiles the Hardhat contracts.
    - **Foundry - Test**: Runs tests using Foundry.
    - **Hardhat - Test**: Runs tests using Hardhat.
    - **Foundry - Start Network**: Starts a local Ethereum network using Foundry.